lakshmi2688/COVID_Impact_on_US_Households/README.md

 ```

 <h3>Data Source</h3>
-<p>The <a href='https://www2.census.gov/programs-surveys/demo/technical-documentation/hhp/2020_HPS_Background.pdf'>Household Pulse Survey</a> provides timely data to help understand the experiences of American households during the coronavirus pandemic. </p>

-<ul><li>The data for this research comes from the Phase 1 Household Pulse Survey that began on April 23 and ended on July 21, 2020.</li>
+<p>The <a href='https://www2.census.gov/programs-surveys/demo/technical-documentation/hhp/2020_HPS_Background.pdf'>Household Pulse Survey</a> provides timely data to help understand the experiences of American households during the coronavirus pandemic.
+Data for this research comes from the Phase 1 Household Pulse Survey that began on April 23 and ended on July 21, 2020.
+The dataset is very rich and informative.
+It dataset has 105 variables, 1088314 observations and includes employment status, food security, housing, physical and mental health, access to health care, and educational disruption.
+In order to support the nation’s recovery, we need to know the ways this pandemic has affected people’s lives and livelihoods.
+Data from these datasets will show the widespread effects of the coronavirus pandemic on individuals, families, and communities across the country. </p>

+<p>The survey was conducted by an internet questionnaire, with invitations to participate sent by email and text message.
+Housing units linked to one or more email addresses or cell phone numbers were randomly selected to participate, and one respondent from each housing unit was selected to respond.</p>

 <h4> Links to Data set and Data dictionary</h4>
 <p>The datasets are available for public use under <a href='https://www.census.gov/programs-surveys/household-pulse-survey/datasets.html'>census.gov</a> website as weekly files.

-<p>Data dictionary is available in the census.gov website under the following links</p>
+<p>Data dictionary is available in the census.gov website under the following link</p>
 <li><a href='https://www.census.gov/programs-surveys/household-pulse-survey/technical-documentation.html#phase1'>Phase 1 Household Pulse Survey Technical Documentation</a></li>
-<li><a href='https://www.census.gov/programs-surveys/household-pulse-survey/technical-documentation.html#phasePhase2'>Phase 2 Household Pulse Survey Technical Documentation</a></li>

-<p>The dataset is very rich and informative.
-It dataset has 105 variables, 1088314 observations and includes employment status, food security, housing, physical and mental health, access to health care, and educational disruption.</p>

-<p>The survey was designed to gauge the impact of the pandemic on overall household characteristics such as employment status, consumer spending, food security, housing, education disruptions, and dimensions of physical and mental wellness.
-It was conducted by an internet questionnaire, with invitations to participate sent by email and text message.
-Housing units linked to one or more email addresses or cell phone numbers were randomly selected to participate, and one respondent from each housing unit was selected to respond.</p>

-<p>In order to support the nation’s recovery, we need to know the ways this pandemic has affected people’s lives and livelihoods.
-Data from these datasets will show the widespread effects of the coronavirus pandemic on individuals, families, and communities across the country. <strong>For the purpose of this analysis, only phase 1 datasets are used</strong></p>

 <h4>Download data</h4>
 <p>Data is directly downloaded from census website using zipfile package<p>